Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces

 The set of equivalence classes will be denoted by ${^*\Com}$.

-We define addition and multiplication as follows: let $x, y \in {^*\Com}$ be represented by $(x_n)$ and $(y_n)$, then we define $x+y$ and $x\cdot y$ as the class represented by $(x_n+y_n)$ and $(x_n\cdot y_n)$.
-It can be checked that these are indeed well defined, and make $ {^*\Com}$ a field.
-This field is usually referred to as the {\em ultrapower construction} for $\Com$ (Cf. Chapter 2 in \cite{LightstoneRobinson75}).
+The addition and multiplication are defined naturally: if $x, y \in {^*\Com}$ are represented by $(x_n)$ and $(y_n)$, then $x+y$ and $x\cdot y$ are the class represented by $(x_n+y_n)$ and $(x_n\cdot y_n)$.
+It can be checked that these are indeed well defined and make $ {^*\Com}$ a field.
+This field is usually referred to as the {\em ultrapower construction} for $\Com$ (cf. Chapter 2 in \cite{LightstoneRobinson75}).